my-mail-ru/perl-AnyEvent-UWSGI/README.md

 [AnyEvent::HTTP](https://metacpan.org/pod/AnyEvent::HTTP)

+# AUTHOR

+Alexander Kazakov, <voland.kot@gmail.com>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2016 Alexander Kazakov.
+Copyright (C) 2016 by Alexander Kazakov

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.8 or, at your option, any later version of Perl 5 you may have available.